tk55/SynthSR-settings/synthSR_settings.md

 or pkg. packages.

-## Check your directories and make a directory for dev
+## Check your directories and make a directory for new version.

 Check the directory structure.
 If you are already using freesurfer, your directory should look like this